awslabs/kubeflow-manifests/README.md

-# Kubeflow Manifests
+# AWS Distribution of Kubeflow

-This repository is forked from the [manifests repository under Kubeflow](https://github.com/kubeflow/manifests) to develop and validate Kubeflow on AWS.
-You can find the instructions to deploy Kubeflow with AWS managed service integrations under [examples/aws](examples/aws) directory.

-## Kubeflow Table of Contents
+## Table of Contents

 <!-- toc -->